2015-16 Rockies Project Team

-Jessica Badgeley is the GIS Specialist for the 2014-15 Rockies Project.
-Originally from Seattle, Washington, she will graduate in May 2015 with a Geology major and Mathematics minor.
-This is Jessica’s second year on the project.
+Jessica Badgeley is the GIS Specialist for the 2015-16 Rockies Project.
+Originally from Seattle, Washington, she graduated in May 2015 with a Geology major and Mathematics minor.
+This is Jessica’s third year on the project and she will be Colorado College's GIS Paraprof for the 2015-16 academic year.
 Her GIS background includes employment in Colorado College’s GIS lab helping students learn to navigate GIS.
-Her main interest is in geology and recently Jessica is working her senior thesis – a remote sensing project that aims to reveal the origin of Blood Falls, Antarctica.
+Her main interest is in geology and recently Jessica completed her senior thesis – a remote sensing project that aims to reveal the origin of Blood Falls, Antarctica.
 Jessica has a great interest in the outdoors and conservation that fuels her enthusiasm for working with the Rockies Project.

 Matthew C. Gottfried

-Matthew C. Gottfried is the GIS Technical Director at Colorado College and the 2013-14 Technical Liaison for the State of the Rockies Project, overseeing tasks including data assimilation, GIS analysis, and logistics management.
+Matthew C. Gottfried is the Director of Innovative Technology at Colorado College and the Technical Liaison for the State of the Rockies Project, overseeing tasks including data assimilation, GIS analysis, and logistics management.
 He received his B.S.
 (1999) in Field Biology and Environmental Studies from Ohio Northern University and his M.A.
 (2005) in Geography and Planning from the University of Toledo where his focus was on land use planning and GIS.
 Matt’s regional research focus includes studying the biogeography of critical species, land use planning, and conservation management practices of local natural resources.

-Brooke Larsen is a Student Researcher for the 2014-2015 State of the Rockies Project.
-She grew up in Salt Lake City, Utah and will graduate from Colorado College in 2015 with a major in Environmental Policy and a minor in Anthropology.
+Brooke Larsen is the Program Coordinator for the 2015-2016 State of the Rockies Project.
+Brooke was a Student Researcher for the 2014-2015 Rockies Project, looking at Canyonlands as a contested landscape of conservation.
+She grew up in Salt Lake City, Utah and graduated from Colorado College in 2015 with a major in environmental policy and a minor in anthropology.
 Growing up in Salt Lake, Brooke spent much of her free time hiking, biking, climbing, and camping in the Wasatch Mountains and desert of Southern Utah.
 Her childhood fostered a strong appreciation for the natural environment.
-She hopes to gain a better understanding of the complex and diverse factors that shape land management policies in the West with State of the Rockies.
+She hopes to further her education and experience in public land policy and law.

 2013-14 Rockies Project Team